Who's your local hero? Onjali Q. Raúf wants you to share your stories

 - This competition is for primary school children only.

 - Entries must be submitted by 5pm on Friday 16 July 2021.
-Winners will be announced at the end of July.
+Winners will be announced in September.

 - BookTrust reserves the right to amend the competition end date at any time, so do keep checking the website